psusmars/MyJohnDeere-RubyGem/README.md

-# MyJohnDeere API Library
+# MyJohnDeere/Operations Center API Library

-The MyJohnDeere Ruby library provides convenient access to the MyJohnDeere API from applications written in the Ruby language.
+The MyJohnDeere Ruby library provides convenient access to the MyJohnDeere and various Operations Center API from applications written in the Ruby language.
 It includes a pre-defined set of classes for API resources that are available currently from the API.
-You will need to get access by going to the [JohnDeere Developer page](https://developer.deere.com/#!welcome).
+You will need to get access by going to the [John Deere Developer page](https://developer.deere.com/#!welcome).
 The interface utilizes OAUTH 1.0.

 ## Installation